sitandr/conchord/README.md

 # Conchord

-`conchord` (concise chord) is a typst package to write lyrics with chords and generate colorful fretboard diagram (aka chord diagram).
-It is inspired by `chordx` package and my previous tiny project for generating chord diagrams svgs.
+`conchord` (concise chord) is a [typst](https://github.com/typst/typst) package to write lyrics with chords and generate colorful fretboard diagram (aka chord diagram).
+It is inspired by [chordx](https://github.com/ljgago/typst-chords) package and my previous tiny project for generating chord diagrams svgs.

 # Overview

 `conchord` makes it easy to add new chords, both for diagrams and lyrics.
-Unlike `chordx`, you don't need to think about layout and pass lots of arrays for drawing barres.
+Unlike [chordx](https://github.com/ljgago/typst-chords), you don't need to think about layout and pass lots of arrays for drawing barres.
 Just pass a string with holded frets and it will work:

 ```ts
 #import "@preview/conchord:0.1.0": create-chordgen, overchord